cstile1/linux_git_cheat_sheet/readme.md

 Description: Commits and saves your staged content as a new commit snapshot with a descriptive message.

 ### 12. git checkout
 Description: Switches to another branch in your repository and checks it out into your working directory.

+### 13. git status
+Description: Shows the modified files in your working directory, staged for your next commit.